Requests to reserve a space in the Women’s Center can be found at the end of this page please read the following

 Room Set Up

 The person, department or organization reserving Women’s Center space is responsible for setting up the furniture in the room, ensuring the room is clean and returned to its original condition at the end of the event.
 Audio/visual equipment needs must be defined at the time the request to reserve space is submitted.

-Absolutely no tables and chairs may be moved from one area to another.
+Absolutely no tables and chairs may be moved from one room to another.
 Any special arrangements must be made and approved in advance, at the time the application is made.
 No tape, nails, staples, etc. may be used on facility walls, ceilings or windows.
 Candles are also not permitted.

 Equipment and furnishings at the Women’s Center cannot be removed from the premises for any reason without written approval.
 No unauthorized use of Women’s Center equipment or supplies (e.g., computers, copier, fax machine, etc.) is permitted.
 Storage is not available for any purpose either before or after the event/meeting.